 Last Updated : | Wide Angle Software

-Before copying your iPod songs, setup your iTunes preferences as follows:
+Before copying your iPod or iOS device music, setup your iTunes preferences as follows:

-Any music which you didn't copy using TouchCopy will be contained in the "Items to be copied" list in TouchCopy.
-Please select the items from this list (it may help if you select smaller groups of items by shift clicking the tracks) and click on Copy to iTunes in TouchCopy.
+Any songs you didn't copy using TouchCopy will be contained in the "Items to be copied" report in TouchCopy.
+It may be helpful to select smaller groups of items by shift clicking the tracks and then clicking on Copy to iTunes in TouchCopy.

 Please also check if the songs which you're trying to copy, play on your iPod.
 Note TouchCopy will not be able to copy songs which cannot be played.